 Having used the feedback received through the engagement survey to help us to develop DRAFT well-being objectives; the Council ran a 12-week consultation exercise to seek people's views on whether the objectives we developed were the right ones.

 This consultation closed in February 2023 and the results show us that 93.15% of all responses received agreed that the Council's proposed well-being objectives focused on the right things; and were comfortable with the Council actioning these.
 This feedback led to adjustments being made to the well-being objectives and these can be seen in this document; and the Council's DRAFT Well-being Plan.
-The updated well-being objectives were presented to Full Council on 19th April 2023 as part of the Corporate Wellbeing Plan, these were approved at that date, with activities to work towards the wellbeing objectives starting directly after this.

-Our Wellbeing Objectives
+Our Well-being Objectives